revbayes/revbayes.github.io/tutorials/chromo/index.md

 an anagenetic change occurred followed by extinction, or a speciation event with a possible cladogenetic change occurred followed by extinction of both daughter lineages.
+{% endfigcaption %}
+{% endfigure %}

-The ChromoSSE model {% cite freyman2016cladogenetic %} is a special case of the ClaSSE model that models chromosome changes.
+The ChromoSSE model {% cite Freyman2017 %} is a special case of the ClaSSE model that models chromosome changes.
 Compared to the previously discussed CTMC models of chromosome evolution, SSE models require additional complexity since they must also model the speciation and